ackama/rails-template/README.md

 - Devise (optional)
   - Install devise and tweak the configuration. if enabled in the configuration file.
+  - Configure devise to destroy session cookies on log out (this comes up regularly in penetration tests)
 - Bootstrap (optional)
   - Installs and configures [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/)